idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 A few things I don't do:

 - **No public status reports** I discourage using 1:1 to share the public news and weather "status report" - we can read that offline ourselves.
 A valuable use of time is the "inner and private stories" on the status - What is hard, what is most fun, where do you want to improve?
 - **No deep dives when I could just do offline homework** I think 1:1 off the cuff deep dives are an anti-pattern, an indication that there's a missing artifact that'd be valuable to a wider audience.
 I'll often say can I get a TL;DR and "How would I go about learning X,Y or Z"?
 If the answer is "ask me", I'll often recommend a low quality on paper brain dump we can review together.
-This lets us efficiently have an aysnc discussion which captures Q&A in a durable form.
+This lets us efficiently have an async discussion which captures Q&A in a durable form.
 Once we've done the easy async discussion in the doc, we review the comments together with more complex questions, and more private context, and more discussion.

 <!--